 I also consulted with an herbalist friend who told me that comfrey and calendula were safe for everyone when used properly, meaning not drinking cups and cups of tea plus slathering your body in ointment every day.

 For this reason, I choose to use comfrey, judiciously.
-Consult your healthcare provider whether you should use comfrey or any other herb.
+Consult your healthcare provider about whether you should use comfrey or any other herb.

 DIY Natural Healing Salve Recipe